-Via an online form linked on the OAA Website, please provide a concise description of your talk, including a minimum of four learning objectives, as well as profiles for all speakers.
+The OAA will issue calls for submission for webinar proposals twice a year for a limited time.
+Please provide a concise description of your talk, including a minimum of four learning objectives, as well as profiles for all speakers.
 If your session is chosen, this information will then be posted to the OAA Website to assist our members in selecting their desired webinars.
 Please ensure this is completed once the speaker agreement has been signed.